 was named one of the most important business books of the decade by the Financial Times.
 In 2015, she was awarded the Transmission Prize for A Bigger Prize: Why Competition isn’t Everything and How We Do Better

 , described as "meticulously researched... engagingly written... universally relevant and hard to fault."
 Her TED talks

-have been seen by over twelve million people and in 2015 TED published Beyond Measure: The Big Impact of Small Changes
+have been seen by over fifteen million people and in 2015 TED published Beyond Measure: The Big Impact of Small Changes

 .
 Her most recent book, Uncharted: How to map the future